OctopusDeploy/docs/docs/quickstart/how-does-octopus-connect-to-my-servers.md

 1. Navigate to **{{ Infrastructure, Deployment Targets }}** and click **ADD DEPLOYMENT TARGET**.
 1. Select the type of deployment target you are adding.
-1. Select the type of connection your deployment target will make, and follow the on screen instructions.
+1. Select the type of connection your deployment target will make, and follow the on-screen instructions.

 If you run into any issues, refer to the documentation for the type of deployment target you are configuring: